Computational-Rare-Disease-Genomics-WHG/smORF_EP/README.md

 The scripts provided are using those, and pre-installation is required.

-# Downlaod human reference and GENCODE transcripts
+# Download human reference and GENCODE transcripts